amnguyen2/CS1290-Final-Exam/Minimum ASCII Delete Sum for Two Strings/README.md

 # Minimum ASCII Delete Sum for Two Strings

 ### Recursive definition:
-		The recursive definition of the problem is the repeated counting and deletion of letters in a string.
+		The recursive definition of the problem is the repeated counting and deletion of letters in a string using previously calculated answers to the solution of n - 1.
 For two non-empty strings, there are previous deletions of letters that should be considered.
 For example, to find the difference in deletions between "aa" and "a", we should first find the difference in deletions between "a" and "a".
 Before that, "" and "a".
 	Before that, "" and "", two empty strings.
 The sum of the ASCII values of deleted letters starts at 0 and accumulates with every progression of the problem toward a final solution.

 ### Defining and combining sub-problems:
 		I decided to start by breaking down the problem into sub-problems by the individual letters of the